enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 CustomSelector input type
 -------------------------
-So you want to pick-and-choose content that does not exist in XP.
-CustomSelector input type to the rescue.
+Want to pick-and-choose content that does not exist in XP directly from the forms?
+CustomSelector input type to the rescue!
-Configure the CustomSelector to use your very own http service.
+Configure the CustomSelector to use a customized service to return the results you desire from virtually any source.

-Now you may search for and select just about anything out there - from Spotify songs to your statically mapped list.
+This is what it looks like when selecting songs directly form Spotify for instance.

 .. image:: images/customselector.png